AndreyGS/MinimalMath/ReadMe.md

 # MinimalMath

-The main goal of this project - to achive functionality likiwise of some functions of *java.lang.Math* class, but with unusual condition - software calculating without using most of basic operators.
-Instead we try to accomplish that without of using *substract*, *multiplying*, *division* and *remainder* operators.
+The main goal of this project - to achive functionality likiwise of some functions of *java.lang.Math* class, but with unusual condition - software calculating with using only some of the basic operators.
+Instead, we try to accomplish that without of using *substract*, *multiplying*, *division* and *remainder* operators.
 That's it - the only operator that we can use (from main mathematics operations from the box) is *summing*.
-To be more specific: *summing, bitwise and bit shift operators and condition operators*.
+To be more specific: *summing, bitwise with bit shifting operators, condition operators and unary minus (last one only in cases where no calculations are actually needed - when it is not the case, and some kind of substraction is necessary, there uses a summing with complement)*.
 More of it, we are using only standart built-in classes and types.
-Most calculations are made with conjuction of *Long* and *String* classes in desire to get surrogate *double (IEEE754)* type.
+Most calculations are made with conjuction of *Long* and *String* classes that are the parts of single *double (IEEE754)* in respective surrogate type.

 ## Classes